 With a good posture the body is well-positioned and comfortable.

 A bad posture increases postural stresses.
-When the body is under stress it generates pain.
+Too much stress results in damaged tissues and pain.

 A go-ogle search for "good posture" returns lots of results (and side-view illustrations) but no clear winner in the definition department: